tinymanorg/docs/faq/migration-faq.md

 If a user is creating a new pool, pool creation fees and locked LP tokens will decrease the funds being added.&#x20;

 If the user is adding liquidity to an existing V2 pool, a price difference between V1 and V2 pools is expected.
-The process of adding liquidity to an existing V2 pool while adjusting the liquidity to match the ratio of assets in the pool, nown as flexible liquidity adding, will incur a swap fee and may cause a fluctuation in funds.
+The process of adding liquidity to an existing V2 pool while adjusting the liquidity to match the ratio of assets in the pool, known as flexible liquidity adding, will incur a swap fee and may cause a fluctuation in funds.

 ### I see a different APR or no APR for v2 pools, why?

 APR and APY values for V1 and V2 pools may differ because Tinyman calculates these values based on 1-day and 7-day trade volumes for each individual pool.
-Additionally, APR/APY values for newly created V2 pools, in particular, may be low or nonexistent in the early days of Tinyman V2.\
+Additionally, APR/APY values for newly created V2 pools, in particular, may be low or nonexistent in the early days of Tinyman V2.